Civil Litigation, Civil Rights, Employment & Commercial Law

 College of the Holy Cross, B.A., Honors Program, Worcester, MA

 Mr. Bagnell, Co-Founder of his previous firm Lucas Bagnell Varga, LLC, has more than twenty-four years’ experience representing individual and corporate clients in the areas of employment law, civil rights, contract disputes, executive compensation, trademark law, firearms defects, and related civil litigation and appeals.
-Attorney Bagnell was just named a Life Member to the Multi-Million Dollar and Million Dollar Advocates Forum recognizing his record of multi-million dollar awards for his clients.
-He has been named one of the Top 50 lawyers practicing in Connecticut by Superlawyers Magazine, has been similarly recognized as one of the top 50 Litigation Stars in Connecticut by Benchmark Litigation in 2013, 2014 and 2015, and has been described as an “experienced and able trial attorney” by a senior federal judge in a published opinion.
+In October 2017, Attorney Bagnell was named a Fellow of the Litigation Counsel of America, an invitation-only award recognizing his accomplishments as a trial attorney and litigator.
+He was also named in August 2017 in the 24th Edition of the Best Lawyers in America, an award reserved for few practicing attorneys in the United States, and is a Life Member to the Multi-Million Dollar and Million Dollar Advocates Forum, recognizing his record of substantial monetary awards for his clients.
+He has been named as one of the Top 50 lawyers practicing in Connecticut by Superlawyers Magazine, has been similarly recognized as one of the top 50 Litigation Stars in Connecticut by Benchmark Litigation in 2013, 2014 and 2015, and has been described as an “experienced and able trial attorney” by a senior federal judge in a published opinion.

 "A very skilled and knowledgeable attorney."